objektwerks/spark.jdbc.hive/README.md

 Source
 ------
-1. Jdbc store with 1 table, 1 column.
+1. Jdbc store with keyvalue table, with key(int) and value(int) columns.

 Flow
 ----
-1. Transform source value to new value.
+1. Transform source keyvalue to new keyvalue by incrementing value + 1.

 Sink
 ----
-1. Hive store with 1 table, 1 column.
+1. Hive store with keyvalue table, with key(int) and value(int) columns.

 Test
 ----